smartflow-7/StockUp/README.md

 This projectparticularly aim to empowers users to **learn stock trading** by doing, **simulate real-time trades**, and **compete with peers**, all in a **risk-free**, **gamified environment** that mirrors the dynamics of the Nigerian and global stock markets.

+#project Purpose
+Through these simulation and  AI-driven suggestions, aswell as educational content on Stock exchange, users can learn:

+- How the stock market works
+- How to analyze and trade stocks
+- How to build a sustainable portfolio
+- And most importantly, how to make informed financial decisions

 # Table Of Content
 -Project discription
 - Installation and Usage